mmjulkowska/MVApp/README.md

 ![mvapp_outliers_graph_no_outliers](https://user-images.githubusercontent.com/14832460/32647177-528bf596-c5f0-11e7-89dd-a8c85a287a47.png)

 IMPORTANT NOTE: This outlier test was developed to facilitate data curation.
 Please do NOT remove any data before making absolutely sure that there is a very good reason that the sample is not representative.
-We recommend downloading the dataset with outliers highlighted [screenshot], manually removing samples that you can reasonably explain, and reuploading the curated dataset before continuing with your analysis.
+We recommend downloading the dataset with outliers highlighted [Add screenshot?], manually removing samples that you can reasonably explain, and reuploading the curated dataset before continuing with your analysis.

 PICTURE OF MOUSE EATING A PLANT

 #### Calculate summary statistics
-MVApp can calculate summary statistics functions in the main panel sub-tab "Summary data".
+MVApp can calculate summary statistics functions (e.g. mean, median, standard deviation) in the main panel sub-tab "Summary data".

-Select the data-set in the upper left corner of the tab, and select the functions that you want to be calculated in the upper right corner.
+Select the dataset in the upper left corner of the tab, and select the functions that you want to be calculated in the upper right corner.

 NOTE: If you removed missing values prior to outlier selection, the dataset without outliers will NOT contain missing values.
-If you didnot removed missing values, the dataset with outliers removed will contain missing values.
+If you did not removed missing values, the dataset with outliers removed WILL contain missing values.

 ![mvapp_outlier_summ_stats](https://user-images.githubusercontent.com/14832460/32647166-503e1d64-c5f0-11e7-98ff-54ef9cc5fa02.png)